 Print Wizard assumes line-oriented text, with a linefeed (hex 0A) and optionally a carriage return (hex 0D) at the end of each line.
-It does not currently have the capability of doing freeform text.
 Each line of input is assumed to be intended as one line of output.
-If lines are too long to fit within the margins, the line may be broken at the character or the word; or characters may be discarded, according to the WRAP mode, described later.
+If lines are too long to fit within the margins, the line may be broken at the character (the default) or the word; or characters may be discarded, according to the WRAP mode, described later.